agnesoft/adev/projects/atest/README.md

 Everything must be compiled with the same flags that affect code generation including the `astl` dependency.

 The `/interface` flag will generate the `ifc` (compiled module interface) for `atest`.
+Individual partitions do not need to be specified but must be already compiled beforehand.
 Finally the `atest.ifc` does not need to be specified when compiling a translation unit that imports it if it can be found in the same directory.
 Header units mapping however still must be specified for each translation unit even transitively (like `astl.hpp=astl.hpp.ifc`).
 Note that both header units and the module interfaces must also produce regular object files (`/Fo`) so that the code can be linked together.

 -   `/internalPartition` will compile a translation unit into an `ifc` (module private/interface partition depending if it exports anything or not).
 -   `/exportHeader` will compile a header into an `ifc` (a header unit).